Maui wildfire survivors say they had to fend for themselves in days after blaze: "We ran out of everything"

 "We ran out of everything, including our patience and sanity at some points," said Maui hotel manager Kawena Kahula.

 Many waited days in the dark without power and water for help to arrive after the worst of the fire subsided — and before taking matters into their own hands.
-Kahula self-evacuated from Papalaua Beach — about a 15-minute drive from Lahaina — after nearly three days, and said the road out of town was clear but that she didn't see any first responders.
+Kahula self-evacuated from Kaanapali — a short drive from Lahaina — after nearly three days, and said the road out of town was clear but that she didn't see any first responders.

-When she arrived at one blocked road, she said she was surprised to see volunteers with supplies were not being allowed in to the disaster zone, including Lahaina and Papalaua.
+When she arrived at one blocked road, she said she was surprised to see volunteers with supplies were not being allowed in to the disaster zone.

 CBS News reached out to Maui county officials about their response, which is now under investigation, but did not immediately hear back.

-Note: Editor's Note: This story has been updated to reflect that Kawena Kahula manages a hotel located in Kaanapali.